dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Disabled**

-* In the Asrock B660M-HDV BIOS:  Disable:  Fast Boot, serial port, CSM, CAM (Clever Access Memory, AKA Resize Bar).
+* In the Asrock B660M-HDV BIOS:  Disable:  Fast Boot, serial port, CSM, CAM (Clever Access Memory, AKA Resize Bar), Secure Boot.
 Once you get everything else working, feel free to enable resize bar (and use the appropriate controls in OC) if you wish; I don't bother.

 **Enabled**